 Bertrand – The Only Fully Portuguese Audio Bookshop

-As I write (December 2021), this is a new, new thing, but Bertrand have started selling audio books.
+This is still relatively new, but Bertrand have started selling audio books.
 The selection is limited and so – to an extent – is the functionality.
 For example, it doesn’t have a preview feature so you can’t listen to see if the audio is european or brazilian portuguese.
 There are a few that seem more likely than others though, and I have bought a couple that were fine: O Vendeador de Passados by José Eduardo Agualusa and Vidadupla by Sérgio Godinho.
 I would expect the other Sérgio Godinho books to be safe too, so I will probably buy those next.
 The main audio page is divided by language and from there you can dig into a lot of subsections.
 It’s just a shame you don’t get to hear samples.

 Audible – Undisputed Kings of Audio… But Do They Even Portuguese?

-Well yes, they do.
+Well yes, they do, but not so much.
+There is a page where they collect together all their foreign language collections and they have german, french, spanish, dutch, danish.
+Danish, fam!
+Effing DANISH!
+But no portuguese section.
+They have Saramago in German, french, italian, spanish, english and turkish.
+TURKISH!!!!
+No portuguese though.
+It’s a disgrace, I tell you.
 If you’re not already a member of audible, don’t worry, I can help.
 You can join here (it’s a sponsored link so if you do, I’ll get a bonus as well as you getting a good deal, so everyone’s a winner)

 I feel like an idiot for taking so long to realise that I could slow down the reading speed in the Audible app, so if the text is hard to follow, I can set it to 0.9 speed and it’ll give my brain a bit more time to process what it’s hearing.
 I definitely recommend playing with the reading speed to try and find a nice comfortable level.
 I’d also say, don’t worry too much about following every word: if there are a few missing words, your brain will fill in the gaps.
 Just try and follow the train of the story.